 PUBLIC HEALTH PROFESSIONAL

 Sara Russell Rodriguez has dedicated her career to solving problems.
-She is a nurse, community leader, public health professional, entrepreneur, proud mom, and candidate for Lieutenant Governor of Wisconsin.
+She is a nurse, community leader, public health professional, entrepreneur, proud mom, and Lieutenant Governor of Wisconsin.

 Sara has a lifetime of experience working in public health and healthcare.
 A registered nurse, Sara saved lives and has protected our most vulnerable citizens.
 She is a small business owner, served as a vice president at a Fortune 100 company, and worked as an executive with a large local health care system.